RuiVarela/rengine/README.md

-# rengine
+# R-Engine : Raw-Engine - 3D Framework.
 a never ending 3d engine

-R-Engine : Raw-Engine - 3D Framework.
 Rui Varela - rui.filipe.varela@gmail.com

 I may have used code that was not mine... sorry